AOSSIE-Org/Resonate/ONBOARDING.md

 Hence make sure to keep things as it is and just swap the baseDomain.

+### Debugging

-The logs for the ngrok service could be viewed at http://localhost:4040/inspect/http, apart from ngrok all the other services logs i.e livekit, caddy can be seen in the .log files generated during the execution of the script.
+The logs for the ngrok service could be viewed at http://localhost:4040/inspect/http, apart from ngrok all the other service's logs i.e livekit, caddy can be seen in the .log files generated during the execution of the script.

 ![Screenshot 2024-07-06 at 5 37 30 PM](https://github.com/Aarush-Acharya/Resonate/assets/92685647/4aa9a6b7-5035-4bfa-81c7-fb9f814d018e)